matze-dd/Tex2txt/README.md

 Example Python script [shell.py](shell.py) will generate a proofreading report in text or HTML format from filtering the LaTeX input and application of [LanguageTool](https://www.languagetool.org) (LT).
+On option --server, LT's Web server is contacted.
-The path to LT has to be customised in script variable 'ltjar', compare the corresponding comment in script.
+Otherwise, the path to LT has to be customised in script variable 'ltjar', compare the corresponding comment in script.
 Note that from version 4.8, LT does not fully support 32-bit systems any more.
 File tex2txt.py should reside in the current directory, see also the [beginning of this section](#application-as-python-module).